dvklopfenstein/biocode/PyDkBio/UCSC/README.md

 # UCSC Cytoband access through a Python script:

-* Get map names given a chromosome and a base pair number.
+* Get map names given a chromosome and a base pair number
-* Get length of entire genome
+* Get the length of an entire genome
-* Get length of a chromosome
+* Get the length of a specific chromosome
-* Get Centromere data
+* Get Centromere midpoint and ranges
 * etc.